Working in Cyprus?

-Expats interested in working in Cyprus could look forward to entering a work environment with all the assets of a modern economy that focuses heavily on the service sector.
+Expats interested in working in Cyprus can look forward to entering a work environment with all the assets of a modern economy that focuses heavily on the service sector.
 While there is still some agriculture and mining to be found in Cyprus — the name itself has its roots in the Greek work for ‘copper’ — the national economy is firmly based on its tertiary sector.
-In 2012, 80% of all employees working in Cyprus had a job in the nation’s diverse services sector.
+Indeed, the service sector currently accounts for more than four-fifths of the GDP in the Republic of Cyprus.

 Many an expat working in Cyprus today probably got to know the island through one of its main assets.
 With its beautiful location right in the Mediterranean Sea, its virtually uninterrupted, year-long sunshine, and plentiful cultural treasures to boost, it should not be very surprising that Cyprus is a popular tourist location.
 In fact, the tourism sector is one of the country’s most important economic pillars, contributing to about one-fifth of the national GDP.
-Cyprus’s hotels, restaurants, bars, sights, and other parts of the hospitality industry benefit directly and indirectly from tourism and, thus, have provided safe employment opportunities for many Cypriots for decades.
+Cyprus’ hotels, restaurants, bars, sights, and other parts of the hospitality industry benefit directly and indirectly from tourism and, thus, have provided safe employment opportunities for many Cypriots for decades.

 However, while Cyprus has made major steps towards diversifying its economy, the tourism sector has also been going through a major overhaul, with a record number of tourists expected to arrive in 2017.
 Industry representatives hope to further increase the number of visitors and to secure growth and future opportunities for working in Cyprus — in this field at least.

 Another main staple of the services sector is shipping.
 Limassol is one of the busiest ports in the EU and the main point of entry and exit for goods of all kind, as well as one of the largest ship management centers in Europe.
 Working in Cyprus’ shipping industry has been well-respected for a long time.
 Cyprus is known for its high quality and safety standards when it comes to shipping.
 In order to boost the sector, which has remained quite competitive during the crisis, Cyprus plans to undertake rebranding and restructuring initiatives in the near future.